-Table I. Transition rates governing the dynamics of the system-bath models for the four scenarios considered in the paper: in this expressions $\gamma$ is a constant that only depends upon the interaction strength of the model, while $n{\rm th}$ depends on $\beta$ as in Eq.
+TABLE I. Transition rates governing the dynamics of the systembath models for the four scenarios considered in the paper: in this expression $\gamma$ is a constant that only depends upon the interaction strength of the model, while $n{\rm th}$ depends on $\beta$ as in Eq.
 (1).
-Notice that for homogeneous settings (TLS-fermions or QHO-bosons) the values of the rates are independent from the bath temperature.
-Furthermore since $n{\rm th} \ge 1$ we observe that for the TLS probe the transition rate associated with the bosonic bath is always larger than the corresponding fermionic value, while exactly the opposite occurs for the QHO probe scenario.
-We also recognize that in both the TLS and QHO configuration, the difference between the transitions rates induced by the bosonic and fermionic statistics increases with the temperature.
-Such gap nullify instead in the zero-temperature limit $(\beta \rightarrow \infty)$ where $n{\text{th}} = 1$ : accordingly under this conditions the dynamics of the model is expected not to detect any difference in the bath statistics.
+Notice that for homogeneous settings (TLS fermions or QHO bosons) the values of the rates are independent from the bath temperature.
+Furthermore, since $n{\rm th} \ge 1$ we observe that for the TLS probe the transition rate associated with the bosonic bath is always larger than the corresponding fermionic value, while exactly the opposite occurs for the QHO probe scenario.
+We also recognize that in both the TLS and QHO configurations, the difference between the transition rates induced by the bosonic and fermionic statistics increases with the temperature.
+Such gap nullifies instead in the zero-temperature limit $(\beta \rightarrow \infty)$ where $n{\rm th} = 1$ : accordingly under this condition the dynamics of the model is expected not to detect any difference in the bath statistics.